-The Museum is managed by professionally qualified staff (currently seconded to the North Devon Theatres Trust) who exercise strategic control.
-The Council is currently reviewing the costs and benefits of transferring the service to the Trust.
-This process will include the necessary arrangements for the ownership and care of collections as required by Arts Council guidance.
+The Museum is managed by professionally qualified staff, their previous secondment to the North Devon Theatres Trust ended on the 31st March 2014, after that date the staff reverted back to North Devon Council.
 Day to day collections care is carried out by the Museum Assistant, under the direction of the Museums Development Manager.